Transia-RnD/xrpld-publisher/ts/README.md

 ### Download the binary builds

-First we need to download the bianry builds for both the `validators-list` and `validator-keys`.
+First we need to download the binary builds for both the `validators-list` and `validator-keys`.

 Download the build folder that corresponds to your operating system.